 - Human intelligence (such as battlefield scouts)

-- The selection of legally viable targets
+- Select legally viable targets

-- To facilitate the restoration of peace
+- Facilitate the restoration of peace